igorccouto/enem_ml_workflow/README.md

     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
+    ├── docker             <- Files and sources for dockerized application.
+    ├── docker-compose.yml <- Defines a multi-container Docker application.
     ├── models             <- Trained and serialized models, model predictions, or model summaries ├── notebooks          <- Jupyter notebooks.
     ├── requirements.txt   <- The requirements file .